 Included Meals: Breakfast

-After a sumptuous breakfast, you transfer about 30 minutes to the Scarborough train station, where your tour ends.
+After breakfast, you transfer about 30 minutes to the Scarborough train station, where your tour ends.

 Included Meals: Breakfast